Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

-where $b$ and $c$ are suitable absolute constants; the overhead term $O(nD^{3})$ is due to the cuts made by the $O(D^3)$ vertical cylinders erected over non-disconnecting slices, in step (iv) of the construction, and subsumes all other non-recursive cuts made at the present node.
+where $b$, $c$, and $h$ are suitable absolute constants.
+The overhead term $O(|\T|D^{h}\log^4|\T|)$ comes from the (crude) bound on the number of wall shadows, $O(D^h\log^4|\T|)$ per triangle, drawn in step~(iii) of the construction, which dominates the number of all other curves non-recursively constructed at the present node.

 Maximizing over $\T$ produces the recurrence